As one of the most competitive international aviation markets, you have a plethora of options to fly between the East Coast of the US and Europe.

 - Aer Lingus has new departure lounges in Dublin and New York, plus if you fly from Dublin (or Shannon for that matter), you will pass through US immigration and customs before boarding, meaning you arrive in the US effectively on a domestic flight, saving you time on the other end

 - The only notable lounge on the US side of things is the American Express Centurion Lounge in Miami, which offers free access to Amex Platinum Charge and Centurion cardholders, and costs $50 USD for other Amex cardholders, regardless of which carrier or cabin you are flying.
 It also has complimentary spa treatments.
-You can read more in our Centurion Lounge guide.
+You can read more in our American Express Lounge network guide.

 - The only notable lounge on the European side is the American Airlines Arrivals Lounge in London Heathrow Terminal 3, offering an excellent English breakfast and great showers.